-The NINDS supports research on disorders that affect the central nervous system such as Whipple's disease.
+The mission of the National Institute of Neurological Disorders and Stroke (NINDS) is to seek fundamental knowledge of the brain and nervous system and to use that knowledge to reduce the burden of neurological disease.
+The NINDS supportsa broad range of research on disorders that affect the central nervous system.
 The National Institute of Diabetes and Digestive and Kidney Diseases also supports research on disorders such as Whipple's disease.
 Much of this research is aimed at learning more about these disorders and finding ways to prevent, treat, and, ultimately, cure them.

 National Organization for Rare Disorders (NORD)